Get Started with KendoReact

 }

-With this code in place, try tapping on a row in the grid.
-You should see a custom window appear with additional product information.
+With this code in place, try clicking a row in the grid.
+A custom window with additional product information appears.

-Once again, note how simple this functionality was to implement.
-With KendoReact, you get a collection of React components that are easy to drop in and solve hard problems—in this case, building a customizable cross-browser-friendly Window.
+With KendoReact, you get a powerful collection of React components that are easy to add to your app and solve hard problems—in this case, building a customizable cross-browser-friendly Window.
 That’s the power of KendoReact!

-You can learn more about the Window component and what it can do on the KendoReact Window documentation page.
+To learn more about the Window component and what it can do, see the KendoReact Window documentation.

 Your KendoReact Getting Started application is complete!
 You can download and run the complete sample application from the kendo-react-getting-started GitHub repository.
 Alternatively, run, fork and experiment with the application directly in StackBlitz.

-All KendoReact components are natively written with TypeScript and provide all of the benefits of TypeScript, like typings, intellisense and many others.
-We have made the full getting started example available in TypeScript and you can check it out here.
+All KendoReact components are natively written with TypeScript and provide all of the benefits of TypeScript, like typings, IntelliSense, and many others.
+The complete getting started example is also available in TypeScript.